ReactLibraries/next-exchange-ssr/README.md

 # @react-libraries/next-exchange-ssr

-SSR with urql and Next.js for `Exchange`
+SSR urql useQuery as it is on Next.js
+Does not require 'withUrqlClient'.

 ## Sample